pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

     },

 .. note:: The target BIG-IP is standalone but it could be configured as an HA pair.
-          If you want, configure the HA in auto-scync mode.
+          If you want, configure the HA in auto-sync mode.
 Configure the BIG-IP cluster in BIG-IQ.
           The target in this case can be either device.

 Modify the Virtual Address to 10.1.20.100 and the serverAddresses to 10.1.10.100 and 10.1.10.101.

 5. Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!

 6. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
-Copy/Past the declaration into Postman.
+Copy/Paste the AS3 declaration from the validator to the declaration body into Postman.

 7. POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true